Marq de Villiers

 Marq de Villiers, CM is a South African-Canadian writer and journalist.
 He now chiefly writes non-fiction books on scientific topics.
 In the past he also worked as a magazine editor and foreign correspondent.

 Biography

 Marq de Villiers was born in 1940 in Bloemfontein, South Africa.
 In 1989 he became the first recipient of the prestigious Alan Paton Award for White Tribe Dreaming.
-He and his wife, the writer Sheila Hirtle, live in Port Medway, Nova Scotia.
+He and his wife, the writer Sheila Hirtle, live in Middle LaHave, Nova Scotia.
 They often collaborate on books.

+Marq de Villiers was editor of Toronto Life magazine from 1981 to 1992 and subsequently publisher.

 In 2010, he was made a Member of the Order of Canada.
 In 2011 his book, Our Way Out was published, dealing with the problems surrounding climate change, and possible solutions.